FILM REVIEWS

-This is the third (and final) installment of the “Godfather” saga, one of the few series, in which each of the three chapters received Best Picture nomination.
-It’s also the weakest of the trilogy, though it has some artistic merits.
+This is the third (and final) installment of the “Godfather” saga, one of the few series, in which each of the three chapters has received a Best Picture nomination.
+Though it’s the weakest panel of the trilogy, it has some artistic merits.

 Main problem is that the story of the younger generation of the crime dynasty is not as interesting as that of the older one in “The Godfather” and “The Godfather, Part Two,” not to mention the mediocre acting of Andy Garcia (who is not a leading man) and the poor performance by Coppola’s own daughter, Sofia Coppola, who was a last moment replacement for Winona Ryder.